 Jill Seale, PT, PhD, NCS has been a licensed physical therapist for 22 years.
 She received Board Certification in the area of Neurologic Physical Therapy from the American Physical Therapy Board of Clinical Specialties in 2004 and recertification in 2014.
 She has practiced almost exclusively in the field of Brain Injury and Stroke rehabilitation, currently practicing in the home health and post-acute brain injury rehabilitation settings.
 She has a variety of teaching experiences, in physical therapy academia as well as in the health care community at large, and has received several awards for academic teaching and clinical education.
 She has served as core faculty in a neurological physical therapy residency program, as adjunct faculty at the Baylor College of Medicine Master of Orthotics and Prosthetics program, and teaches in several online and onsite continuing education programs.
 Dr. Seale has conducted research and been published in the areas of orthotic management of gait and balance, recovery of gait following stroke, and the utilization of pro bono practice in health professions education.
 Her current research focuses on gait analysis, clinical reasoning related to gait following stroke, orthotic management of gait dysfunction post stroke, and the role and rehabilitation of the plantarflexors in gait recovery post stroke.
 Dr. Seale is an Associate Professor in the School of Physical Therapy at South College where she teaches in the areas of neuroscience, neuromuscular practice, and aging adult.

-Dr. Cheryl Sparks PT, PhD earned her first professional degree in physical therapy from Bradley University before going on to earn a clinical doctorate (DPT) from St. Ambrose University.
+Cheryl Sparks PT, PhD, DPT, FAAOMPT earned her first professional degree in physical therapy from Bradley University before going on to earn a clinical doctorate (DPT) from St. Ambrose University.
 She then achieved recognition as a board certified orthopaedic clinical specialist and completed an advanced fellowship program in orthopaedic manual therapy with Evidence in Motion.
 She is recognized as a Fellow in the American Academy of Orthopaedic Manual Physical Therapists.
 In 2013, she completed her PhD from Nova Southeastern University with her research focusing on the effects specific therapeutic interventions have on the brain as visualized by functional magnetic resonance imaging.
 Dr. Sparks has authored or co-authored a number of peer reviewed publications in highly indexed rehabilitative journals.
-She serves as Associate Professor and Director of Research and Outcomes for the School of Physical Therapy at South College.
+She serves as Associate Professor and Director of Research and Assessment for the School of Physical Therapy at South College.